menghanhui/r3bl.blog/_posts/2014-08-08-mozilla-firefox-does-everyone-thing-of-it-just-as-an-alternative-to-chrome.markdown

 ---
-author: Aleksandar Todorović
+author: mrr3bl
+comments: true
 date: 2014-08-08 13:32:27+00:00
 layout: post
 slug: mozilla-firefox-does-everyone-thing-of-it-just-as-an-alternative-to-chrome
 title: Mozilla Firefox – Does Everyone Thing of it Just as an Alternative to Chrome?
+wordpress_id: 54
-categories: en
+categories:
+- About me
+- Cyber Security
 tags:
 - about me
 - Firefox